 The Dragon tree removes formaldehyde, ammonia, benzene, trichloroethylene, and xylene from the air.
 It’s also a really interesting-looking plant, adding an Asian or modern feel to the environment.
 Dracaenas like bright indirect sunlight but can acclimate to lower-light situations, but the leaves will be thinner.
 For better growing, let the top 50% of the soil dry out before watering and don’t let the pot sit in a saucer of water.

-As you create a safe home for your family, don’t overlook the air that you are breathing.
+As you create a healthier home for your family, don’t overlook the air that you are breathing.
 There are many things we bring into our home that affect the quality of our indoor air.
-Growing indoor plants that clean the air and remove toxins is an easy and fun way to improve air quality and add beauty to our homes.
+Growing indoor plants is an easy and fun way to potentially improve air quality while adding beauty to your home.